-Each Tuesday morning during the Big Ten football season, the 14 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
-We post the audio for each segment of the call here.
+This morning, the Big Ten softball coaches held a Big Ten softball tournament teleconference with reporters from around the country.
+We posted the audio for each segment of the call here.

 The Big Ten had 33 former stars selected in the 2018 NFL Draft.
 Following the final pick Saturday night, undrafted players began signing free-agent deals.
 See all of the Big Ten players who have inked free-agent deals below.

 The 2018 NFL Draft is in the books, and 33 former Big Ten standouts were selected, paced by Penn State's Saquon Barkley (No. 2) and Ohio State's Denzel Ward (No. 4).
 Twenty-one Big Ten players were selected on the final day (Rounds 4-7).

 In the last 10 NFL drafts, Ohio State has had 13 linebackers picked.
 Who sits at No. 2?
 Tom Dienhart breaks down the last decade of linebackers picked from the Big Ten.